eshigu5-backup/attendance-app/README.md

-# 🕒 Attendance & Work Log App
+# 🕒 Work Hours Tracking System

 A lightweight and practical attendance tracking system built with **Python (Streamlit)** and **Supabase (PostgreSQL)**.
 Designed to provide a simple, secure, and user-friendly way to manage daily check-ins, check-outs, vacation days, and work hour tracking.